Sianlk/geniqx/README.md

-# BuildLogic AI™
+# FusionHarvester™

-AI-powered Construction and Real Estate Management Suite for planning, CAD, estimation, compliance, and contractor automation.
+AI-powered global trend and intelligence scraper for GENIQX.
+Scrapes, anonymises, rebrands and redistributes content to Tutorium, MarketHub, MintForge, DropX, GENZ, and ERASEME.